-The academy trust Board aim to follow the nationally and locally agreed pay settlement.
-The Head Teacher is appraised by a panel consisting of Governors supported by a suitably skilled and/or experienced external consultant who has been appointed by the Board of Governors solely for that purpose.
-The task of appraising the Head Teacher including the setting of objectives will be delegated to a sub group consisting of normally 3 members of the Board of Governors.
-The external consultant is not responsible for retuning a recommendation to the Board of Governors on whether an increment should be awarded to the Head Teacher following the review, this is a matter for the Governors alone, however they should take account of any advice offered.
-The rest of the Senior Leadership Team and the TLRs are appraised by the Head Teacher with pay recommendations made to the Board of Governors.
+The academy trust Board aim to follow the nationally and locally agreed pay settlements.
+The Head Teacher is appraised by a panel consisting of Trustees supported by a suitably skilled and/or experienced external consultant who has been appointed by the Board of Governors solely for that purpose.
+The task of appraising the Head Teacher including the setting of objectives will be delegated to a sub group consisting of normally 3 members of the Trustees.
+The external consultant is not responsible for returning a recommendation to the Trust Board on whether an increment should be awarded to the Head Teacher following the review, this is a matter for the Trustees alone, however they should take account of any advice offered.
+The rest of the Senior Leadership Team and the TLRs are appraised by the Head Teacher with pay recommendations made to the Trust Board.